Get all the latest data for Santiago de los Caballeros

 What property types can foreigners legally buy in Santiago de los Caballeros right now?

-Foreigners can buy the same residential property types that Dominicans buy in Santiago de los Caballeros, including apartments, condos, houses, townhouses, and villas, all in their own name.
+Foreigners can legally buy normal residential property in Santiago de los Caballeros in 2026, including apartments, condos, houses, villas, townhouses, gated-community homes and titled residential land lots.

 Finally, please note that our pack about the property market in Santiago de los Caballeros is specifically tailored to foreigners.